DaxnGo/BookShelfApp-dicoding/README.md

 # 📚 BookShelfApp-Dicoding

-A personal Bookshelf App — feel free to explore and take inspiration, but please **don't submit this as your own Dicoding project!** 😊

 **BookShelfApp** is a simple web application that allows users to manage a list of books they want to read or have already finished.
 It includes features to add, search, edit, and delete books, with all data stored locally using `localStorage`.

 ---